Ruach/ruach.github.io/_posts/2021-06-04-O3-CPU-commit.markdown

 ```

 Because the SnoopRespPacketQueue is the child of PacketQueue,
-it invokes the above checkConflict function.
+it invokes the above checkConflict function
+to figure out if there is waiting snoopResponse packet
+for the same address of the selected entry.

 ## finally sendPacket
+When there is no conflict between the selected entry
+and the snoop response,
+it will send the request stored in the selected entry.

 ```cpp
 2549 void
 2550 BaseCache::CacheReqPacketQueue::sendDeferredPacket()